 About the BRBT Program

 The Biophysics Research for Baltimore Teens (BRBT) program provides opportunities for Baltimore City high school students to experience hands-on biomedical research in a state-of-the-art research facility at Johns Hopkins University.
-BRBT paid internships are five days a week for an eight-week period from mid-June through mid-August.
+BRBT paid internships are five days a week for an six-week period from mid-June through mid-August.

 Hopkins undergraduate BRBT/JUMP intern, Erika Jones, works with BRBT high school intern, Sharron Moore